 Without having to handle money transactions, drivers wouldn't be interrupted on their routes and would only have to drop-and-go at each address, much like mail delivery in the US.

-We've factored the gas mileage of the motorcycles we would use, their carrying capacity, the cost of gas, salaries, motorcycle purchasing, routine maintenance costs, borehole drilling, water tank construction, water pump costs, land acquisition, jerry can purchasing, and much, much more, and the price tag for setting up one water delivery service is $50,000.
+We've factored the gas mileage of the motorcycles we’ll use, their carrying capacity, the cost of gas, salaries, motorcycle purchasing, routine maintenance costs, borehole drilling, water tank construction, water pump costs, land acquisition, jerry can purchasing, and much, much more, and the price tag for setting up one water delivery service is $50,000.

 The anticipated payback time is just one year.